Jacob-Pickard/OC-ResourcePage/README.md

+Log 6/2/25
+    [X] Favorited resources within filters now go to the top as intended.
+    [X] Site now shows a message when there are no resources in the current category, and provides a button to return to the main page (All category)

 Log 5/27/25
     [X] Implemented a full "serverless" backend.
 This is done by created a lambda function for the scraper which runs weekly on monday at midnight, which then stores this output into an S3 bucket.
 Then, I have a seperate lambda function which reads the information and places it into an API endpoint, this eliminates the loadtime issues as well as having a permanent storage for the events.
     [X] Edited app.jsx to use this new API endpoint